-Regina lives in Richmond, Virginia and she is the Godmother of four amazing young adults, J’haun, India, Ciera and Jada.
+Regina lives in Fredericksburg, Virginia and she is the Godmother of four amazing young adults, J’haun, India, Ciera and Jada.

 In addition to Regina’s advocacy for the returning citizen, she has changed the trajectory of countless children lives for the better forever through her nine years of employment with the Rappahannock Big Brothers Big Sisters, a one-to-one mentor organization that pairs mentors with mentees.

 Regina was licensed to minister the Gospel (Good News) of Jesus Christ in 2000.
 She received a Diploma in Pastoral and General Church Leadership in 2005 and a Certificate of Completion from the School of Biblical Evangelism in 2017.